How to Extend Your Wi-Fi Signal

 2. Try a Wi-Fi range booster

 If you’re still getting dead spots in the house and the issue isn’t on your internet provider’s end, invest in a Wi-Fi range booster to bolster your signal strength.
-Wi-Fi boosters grab your existing Wi-Fi signal and amplify it so it can spread farther into your home.
+Wi-Fi boosters grab your existing Wi-Fi signal and amplify it to spread farther into your home.
 Or, if you dream of streaming Netflix in your backyard, consider an outdoor-specific Wi-Fi booster.

 Device